davidenunes/vehicle-routing-viz/README.md

 You should receive the message: `OK`

 ## Visualisation Web API commands
+**Note** : note that the address `localhost` and the port `6969` are values for the host and port that should be used if you are just running the application locally you can obviously change these values based on the machine running the visualisation server and the port you set in the `routing_server.js` file.

 **Dummy Server Check** : `http://localhost:6969/api` - dummy method that returns `OK` if the web browser is able to send a request to the visualisation server.

 **Set Map Center** : `http://localhost:6969/api/set/mapcenter/:lat/:lng` - sets the map center to a given latitude and longitude.
 As an example `http://localhost:6969/api/set/mapcenter/1/1`